mhmddorgham/Hand-Movement-Classification-based-on-EMG-Signals-using-Machine-learning-and-Deep-learning/README.md

 Zhang, E. Ip, D. C. Kilper, Y. Aono, and T. Tajima).
 ANNs can also be used to classify EMG signals in real-time, allowing for the control of prosthetic devices or human-computer interfaces in a seamless and natural way.

+## Work Implementation for Machine Learning
+## Preprocessing:
+Preprocessing stands to be a very crucial step in data processing, it is significant because it allows us to focus on our study and its desired outcome.
+Neglecting the preprocessing stage misguides the analysis from succeeding and achieving its main objective.
+Preprocessing is the process of transforming raw data into enhanced usable data that is clean, relevant, and structured (Chitanand, 2023).
+During preprocessing, we reduce the dimensions, filter irrelevant and unneeded data, and therefore increase the efficiency of the models.
+During the preprocessing phase, one important step is data cleaning.
+In our EMG signal classification dataset, we started by filtering out unnecessary data.
+Specifically, we dropped two classes from the main dataset, classes 0 & 7.
+Class 0 denoted unmarked data (unclassified data) which mostly consisted of unnecessary gestures captured inaccurately in between.
+Similarly, class 7 seemed to be insufficient to be added to the database because of its significantly lower occurrences compared to other classes, whereas not all subjects performed this gesture.
+Thus, we decided to exclude them from our models.
+Luckily our dataset lacked NULL values that can propose inconsistencies and misleading errors.
+19
+## Used Features:
+Features in AI approaches are divided into 2 main features:
+a) Frequency-domain features
+b) Time-domain features
+Frequency-domain features revolve around taking fast Fourier transform, power-spectral density, autoregressive functions, and other techniques (Bhatti, 2019).
+Frequency-domain features are not considered in our study, since signals are usually sampled in time-series.
+Time-domain features are well-studied by researchers in the medical and engineering communities.
+(Toledo-Perez et al., 2019).
+They include many techniques such as the Mean Absolute Value (MAV), Standard Deviation (SD), Variance (VA), and Root Mean Square (RMS), etc.